mr-tomr/mr-tomr/README.md

 </div>

-I created this GitHub repository with the intention of sharing resources with the community, while maintaining a clear separation from my private and profesional GitHub repositories.
+I created this GitHub repository with the intention of sharing resources with the community.

 <div>
 <!---